This article deals with the government and society of the Roman Empire when it was at its height, from 31 BCE to 217 CE.

 Just as at the provincial level, the central administration serving the emperor himself was tiny, given the size of the empire that it governed.

-There were two imperial treasuries, one for tax receipts and one for the emperor’s personal income from his empire-wide properties. each of these was administered by a treasurer (prefect) of, at first equestrian, later senatorial rank.
-The emperor himself had a small secretariat for handing the flow of correspondence that flowed his way; one secretariat was for Latin correspondence, another for Greek correspondence.
-These secretariats were staffed by highly trained imperial slaves and freedmen, like the treasuries initially headed by imperial freedmen.
-Later, equestrian officials were appointed to these key posts.
+There were two imperial treasuries, one for tax receipts and one for the emperor’s personal income from his empire-wide properties.
+Each of these was administered by a treasurer (prefect) of, at first equestrian, later senatorial rank.
+The emperor himself had a small secretariat to handle the mass of correspondence that flowed his way; one secretariat was for Latin correspondence, another for Greek.
+These secretariats were staffed by highly trained imperial slaves and freedmen.
+Later, equestrian officials were appointed to head them.